 The reason why the gray area is so deceiving is that the “problems” can be so minor in the beginning and hard to detect.
 When one is moderate drinking and there haven’t been any devastating altercations, this leads to the false notion that everything is okay.
 But is it really okay?
 That’s the magical question.

 If you’re wondering if you could be a gray area drinker and have further questions, reach out and let’s have a quick conversation.
-You can find my calendar here.
 You can also read a former blog post called, Could You be a Gray Area Drinker?

 It’s not a death sentence or anything to be ashamed of, it can happen so easily.
 Together, we can move you out of the gray and into a life you desperately want and deserve.